 Vitamin D3—the label will say cholecalciferol, which is the most bioavailable form of vitamin D and is equivalent to the vitamin D formed in our skin from ultraviolet B light.

-Don’t Rely On Prenatal Vitamins For Vitamin D
+Don't Rely on Prenatal Vitamins for Vitamin D

 According to Mayo Clinic, most prenatal vitamins do not include optimal amounts of vitamin D. Talk to your doctor about other sources of vitamin D to boost your levels.
+I like this liquid vitamin D because it's super easy to take, doesn't have much flavor, and is super pure with only olive oil as the other ingredient.
+I also like this vitamin D3/K2 supplement because it is a chewable tablet that dissolves quickly in your mouth and tastes good.

 In Health and Happiness,